 - Asparagus: Choose fresh, firm, and bright green asparagus spears with a slightly glossy appearance.
 Make sure the tips are tightly closed, undamaged, without wrinkles or wilting.
 They should feel firm to the touch with no yellowed, woody ends.

-Mustard Vinaigrette Variations
+Mustard Dressing Variations

 - Spicy: Add desired amount of chili pepper flakes or our homemade hot pepper sauce for a bit of spiciness.